apkelly/ErgEmporium/README.md

 https://creativecommons.org/licenses/by-nc/4.0/legalcode.en

-# Purchase
+# ErgEmprorium Etsy store
-If you don't have access to a 3D printer, but would like to install a monitor on your Concept 2 Rower, please check out my Etsy store https://www.etsy.com/au/listing/1634016026/vesa-monitor-arm-for-concept-2-rower where I sell pre-printed versions.
+If you don't have access to a 3D printer, but would like to install a monitor on your Concept 2 Rower, please check out my  [Etsy store](https://www.etsy.com/au/listing/1634016026/vesa-monitor-arm-for-concept-2-rower) where I sell and ship pre-printed versions.